A Realtors Guide to Organizing Your Day

 4. Write a Task or To-Do List

-Lists are especially helpful to those of us who tend to procrastinate.
+Lists are beneficial to those of us who tend to procrastinate.
 Keeping track helps not only to establish priorities but stick to a routine.
 Prepare a list of goals you want to achieve tomorrow.
 List your items by importance.
-Don’t forget to review the list you made the day before and add any tasks that you did not complete.
+Don’t forget to review the list you made the day before and add any tasks you did not complete.

 5. Plan Meals

 Take a few minutes and create a menu for dinner.
-Will you all be eating together for a sit-down meal or is there only time for takeout?
+Will you all be eating together for a sit-down meal, or is there only time for takeout?
 Once you decide, pull out anything you need from the freezer and move it to the refrigerator.
-If you are planning to throw dinner in the slow cooker and set it to begin cooking in the morning, put the meal together now and have it ready to go.
+If you plan to throw dinner in the slow cooker and set it to begin cooking in the morning, put the meal together now and have it ready to go.

 6. Make Tomorrow’s Lunches

-The last thing you need to do in the morning is prepare and pack lunches.
-Preparing this in the evening will give you significant extra time in the morning.
+The last thing you need to do in the morning is prepare and packing lunches.
+Framing this in the evening will give you significant extra time in the morning.

-If you eat breakfast at work, prepare that at the same time you make the lunches.
+If you eat breakfast at work, prepare that while making the lunches.
 If you eat at home, have as much ready as you can the night before.
-Set the timer on your coffee maker, put all the necessary dishes and silverware on the countertop and put any pans on the stovetop.
+Set the timer on your coffee maker, put all the necessary dishes and silverware on the countertop, and put any pans on the stovetop.

 8. Plan Tomorrow’s Wardrobe